branflake2267/docs/README.md

 ## Reference

 - [Doxi](https://github.com/sencha/doxi) is used to build a json representation of the code.
-- Process: Doxi JSON Manifest > Doxi JSON Output > Doxi Used to Render HTML
+- API Docs Render Process: Doxi JSON Manifest > Doxi JSON Output > Doxi Used to Render HTML

 ## Build